How to Build a Video Streaming App: 12 Key Features and Costs

 Data streams need fault-tolerant processing, storage, and geographical distribution.
 Because of this, processing frameworks need to rely on queuing systems like Apache Kafka.
 This is a system that you should consider if you’re creating a streaming platform.

 Processing frameworks like Samza, Storm, Flink, or Spark can be integrated with a streaming platform to feed the data-processing pipeline and process batch data.
 Netflix utilizes Kafka as an event-processing pipeline and a real-time monitoring tool.
 It uses the microservice architecture, which is based on micro-batch processing.

 Creating the backend infrastructure is possibly the most complex part of building a VOD platform.
 HTTP Live Streaming (aka HLS) and Dynamic Adaptive Streaming over HTTP (aka MPEG-DASH) are the two most popular modern solutions.
-They both work by breaking down any media content into small pieces and sending them to the end user over HTTP.
-The server specifies the length of each segment, typically around 3 seconds, and the end user's browser continuously sends requests for more data packets as long as they keep watching the video.
-To make this solution scalable, some caching and redundancy will need to be put in place.
+They both work by breaking down any media content into small pieces and sending them to the end-user over HTTP.

-Hulu recently renovated its tech components and revealed details of the process on their tech blog.
-Their product now uses Node.js and React for their front end, as well, with server-side rendering done by next.js.
+Hulu has recently renovated its tech components and revealed details of the process on its tech blog.
+Their product now uses Node.js and React for their front end, with server-side rendering done by next.js.

-Disney is not as forthcoming as Hulu and Netflix when it comes to their technology, but we can assume that similar solutions are in place for Disney Plus — Node.js, React, and Java on the front end with Amazon hosting.
+Disney is not as forthcoming as Hulu and Netflix regarding their technology.
+Still, we can assume that similar solutions are in place for Disney Plus — Node.js, React, and Java on the front end with Amazon hosting.